Is Peter The Rock In Matt 16:18? A Response To “Compelling Truth”

 Who or What Is The Rock In Matthew 16:18?

 In this post, I want to examine a popular Christian apologetic site, Compelling Truth.
 Compelling Truth is a network site of the popular “Got Questions” ministry.
 I was recently researching rebuttals to who or what the rock is Matt 16:18, and I had come across this explanation.
-I found this to be one of the most disingenuous and overreaching articles I’ve seen in a while, so I thought it would be worth addressing.
+I found it to be one of the most disingenuous and overreaching articles I’ve seen in a while, so I thought it would be worth addressing.

 To start the passage in question is Matt 16:18, It reads as such in the NIV,